Simple & Safe 45-Degree Catch Hinge

 They get bent by use, flip, flop and flap around in the wind, get in the way and sometimes even hurt people by sticking out.
-Surely, there had to be a better way – and now someone has found it, and it may be the best door hardware idea since the lock.
+Surely, there had to be a better way to keep doors and gates latched securely — and now someone has found it.
+It’s refreshingly simple, yet it may just be the best door hardware idea since the invention of the lock.

 The change is simple: get rid of the orientation that tends to hang open in the open doorway, getting snagged and potentially causing injuries.